A Study in Magic

 They did so, Dumbledore taking the vacated red armchair and McGonagall taking a seat at the couch.
 John relocated to the table between the windows and leaned against it, arms crossed.
 Mrs. Hudson went away, muttering something about dinner, just this once, she wasn't their housekeeper.
 Sherlock stayed where he was, silent and unmoving, as he watched the teachers' every move through unblinking eyes.

 "Well, John, if you don't mind, I shall proceed without any further ado," Dumbledore started.
 "As mentioned in the letter, my colleague and I are here to offer Harry a place at my school.
 We believe Harry has the necessary gifts—"

 "Is it normal for the headmaster to make these visitations?"
 Sherlock interrupted.

 John frowned at Sherlock.
 Dumbledore just looked at him keenly.

 "Normally, no. But we have been faculty long enough to have taught your age peers—Harry's parents generation, in other words."

 Comprehension dawned on John's face.

 "Harry looks like one of your old students, doesn't he?"

-"Yes," said McGonagall, "I must apologize for my earlier behavior, Dr. Watson, but when I came here twenty minutes ago, I was operating under the impression that Mr. Potter and his family were missing, presumed dead."
+"Yes," said McGonagall, "I must apologise for my earlier behaviour, Dr. Watson, but when I came here twenty minutes ago, I was operating under the impression that Mr. Potter and his family were missing, presumed dead."